MQuy/mbrowser/components/layout/README.md

 - `box-sizing` changes which area `width`, `max/min-width`, `height`, `max/min-height` points to
   - `content-box` -> content area
   - `border-box` -> border area
-- HTML elements establish outer display (block/inline box) which defines how element's participation in [Normal Flow](https://www.w3.org/TR/CSS22/visuren.html#normal-flow) and inner display which defines formating context for its content.
+- `display` establishes outer display (block/inline box) which defines how element's participation in [Normal Flow](https://www.w3.org/TR/CSS22/visuren.html#normal-flow) and inner display which defines formating context for its content.
+- HTML elements generate zero or more boxes according to box model.
+How a box laid out according to box's type and position scheme (normal flow, float, and absolute positioning)

 #### Block